 The quantities are very small, often one‑offs.
 Moreover, there are stringent demands on accuracy, much higher than later in production.
 Therefore, mechanical design teams include a workshop with various high-quality tooling machines.

 Since the quantities are small, it does not warrant the employment of a specialist for each machine.
 Quite often, ingeneers would work on them, mainly for components not requiring high accuracy.
-In our case, we needed a person for the more demanding jobs.
+In our case, we needed a person for more demanding jobs.

 These all‑rounder guys are highly talented and very rare, rare as hens’ teeth.
-Not only would they know how to operate all these machines and have a high sense for all sorts of material, but more importantly, they were are skilled and have an extremely high pride in their work.
+Not only would they know how to operate all these machines and have a high sensitivity for all sorts of material, but more importantly, they were are skilled and have an extremely high pride in their work.

 It is in their nature to continually challenge themselves to the utmost accuracy of work and better their quality of workmanship.
 The output of an ingeneering team would rise and fall with the abilities of this one person.
 Mostly they have a background in toolmaking.